-When Does PDA Happen?
+When PDA Happens

 Signs and Symptoms

-- Not feeding well.
+- not feeding well

-- Poor weight gain.
+- poor weight gain

-- Getting tired easily.
+- getting tired easily

-- Sweating during a feeding.
+- sweating during a feeding

-- A catheter-based procedure
+- a catheter-based procedure

 - Antibiotics will be given in some cases to prevent infection of the heart until the PDA is closed.
 This type of infection is called endocarditis.

-- This procedure is the most common way to close the ductus arteriosus and can be done for older babies and patients.
+This procedure is called cardiac catheterization.
+It is the most common way to close the PDA and can be done for older babies and patients.

-- A small, metal coil or other blocking device is passed up through the catheter and placed in the ductus arteriosus.
+- A small, metal coil or other blocking device, is passed up through the catheter and placed in the ductus arteriosus.
 This device will block blood flow through the vessel.